belese/PrusaSlicer-magma250/README.md

 i've prepared section for xt and xt-350, and except 350 size, it share actually same settings as 250.

-Profiles for 250 should kind of work as it's more or less a copy from my old profiles, but i've probably lost settings during restructuration, as they are lot of change between file structure.
+Profiles for 250 should kind of work as it's more or less a copy from my old profiles, but i've probably lost settings,make errors during  restructuration, as they are lot of change between file structure.
+I didn't test all profile yet, so use with care.

 Made a small test before using the profile
 I'll for sure require test and tuning before validate thoe profiles.
 Any help, advice is welcome!